chakrihacker/meteor-reactive-objects/README.md

 ##### getReactiveProperties(object)
   - Creates a *new* object with *only* the reactive properties.
-  Nether this object nor its properties are not reactive.
+  Nether this object nor its properties are reactive.
   Calling this function will not trigger any Deps calls.
   Useful if you need to work with the values in a non-reactive state.
-  This lets packages like ReactiveSchema setup white-list.
+  This lets packages like ReactiveSchema setup white-lists.

 ## Use Case?
 ### ReactiveSchema